Top topics on this page:

-If you’re not sure if you qualify for a cerebral palsy lawsuit, contact us for a free, no-obligation consultation with a top CP law firm.
+If you’re uncertain if you qualify for a cerebral palsy lawsuit, contact us for a free, no-obligation consultation with a top CP law firm.

 Is Cerebral Palsy Malpractice?

 Cerebral palsy, the most common motor disorder among children, can have several potential causes, and sometimes its cause isn’t known.
-That said, it can be caused by medical negligence on the part of doctors, nurses, or other staff before, during, or after a baby’s delivery.
+That said, it can be caused by medical negligence by doctors, nurses, or other staff before, during, or after a baby’s delivery.